-The dinner menu is going to be where you have the most choices when compared to the other menus,, and the portions match the more significant price tag.
+The dinner menu will be where you have the most choices compared to the other menus, and the portions match the more significant price tag.

 The menu is clearly labeled, so those with allergies or dietary restrictions don’t have to flag the server down before you consider what you want for dinner, and it is all around very user-friendly.

 This is my first restaurant review in a while, and it’s an odd thing when you sit back and think about it.
 Not only do you consider service as it used to be, but you now consider service as it coexists with COVID and all things pandemic related.
 Talk about a tough job to have at a tough time.

 Hats off to our waitress, who was running around and still killing it while wearing a mask.
-Political views aside, wearing a mask makes being a server a bit more complicated.
+Political views aside, wearing a mask makes being a server more complicated.
 I would have a tough time talking, walking, and running around trying to give the best customer experience possible while wearing one of them.
 It is a whole new ball game, and I surely wouldn’t want that job or responsibility, but our waitress nailed it!

 She made us feel comfortable and talked loud enough through the mask that we didn’t have to ask her to repeat anything.

-I felt like all proper precautions were taken in terms of COVID protocol, and while they do require masks around the restaurant, you don’t need to wear them while you are seated at the table.
+I felt like all proper precautions were taken in terms of COVID protocol, and while they do require masks around the restaurant, you don’t need to wear them while seated at the table.
 Instead, just wear it if you are going to the bathroom or running to the bar for a drink.

 COVID business aside, our waitress was super helpful in guiding us through the menu since it was our first time there.
 She asked what our palate typically goes for and made suggestions based on that and the fact we wanted to be adventurous and, of course, try their best selling items!